Martin Scott (military officer): Military career

 During the War of 1812, he was commissioned as a 2nd lieutenant in the 26th Infantry in April 1814.
 The next month he was promoted to 1st lieutenant.
 Soon after the war's conclusion, he was discharged in June 1815.

 In June 1818, he re-entered the Army as a 2nd lieutenant in the Regiment of Riflemen.
 He was promoted to 1st lieutenant in November 1819 and was transferred to the 5th Infantry in June 1821.

 He was promoted to captain in August 1828 and represented the U.S. Army at the signing of the Treaty of St. Peters between the United States and the Ojibwa tribes.
 The treaty ceded land in Minnesota and Wisconsin.

-When Scott was in command of Fort Mackinac in Michigan, he was described by an acquaintance said that he “was an interesting man, with strong, alert, athletic figure, bright, eager, keen grey eyes, and ruddy face, bronzed by long exposure.
+Capt.
+Scott was in command of Fort Mackinac on Mackinac Island, Michigan, in 1842.
+He was described by an acquaintance as “an interesting man, with strong, alert, athletic figure, bright, eager, keen grey eyes, and ruddy face, bronzed by long exposure.
 He was a great disciplinarian, and the fort was clean and orderly in the extreme.”

 Scott was unpopular with his fellow officers as he was perceived as being stingy (although Martin's frugality resulted from his spending most of his money to support his mother and sister back in Vermont).
 He was also viewed as being anti-social as he did not drink nor gamble.
 He once fought a duel in which both parties were wounded but survived.

-In 1840, he married Miss McCracken of Rochester, New York.
+He married late in life at the age of in 1840 to Miss Lavinia McCracken of Rochester, New York.

 Mexican–American War

 Scott saw active service during the Mexican–American War.
 In May 1846, he fought under Major General Zachary Taylor at the battles of Palo Alto and Resaca de la Palma and received a brevet (honorary promotion) to major.
 He was promoted to the full rank of major on June 29, 1846.

 He also received a brevet to the rank of lieutenant colonel for heroism at the Battle of Monterey on September 23, 1846.
 He was killed in action at the Battle of Molino del Rey on September 8, 1847.

-He is buried in the Old Bennington Cemetery at the First Congregational Church of Bennington in Old Bennington, Vermont, where his grave is marked with a marble obelisk.
+A few months after his death Martin Scott's body was brought back from Mexico to Vermont in Feb 1848, escorted by his nephew K. Scott, Esq., with the funeral held on 2 March 1848.
+The funeral Sermon from Psalms 48:16 was preached by Rev. Justin A. Smith of Bennington, eulogy by Gen. George R. Davis of Troy, NY, with the Masonic funeral service officiated by Bro.
+Leonard Sargeant, Lt.
+Governor of Vermont.
+In attendance were his family, a large concourse of people, the Masonic Fraternity, Odd Fellows, Sons of Temperance, and Rechabites.

+Scott's widow Lavinia (née McCracken) Scott would die on 27 Sep 1852, while aboard the American paddle steamer SS Arctic that sank off the coast of Cape Race, Newfoundland.
+All aboard we lost.